About and Why

 The notation of ‘developing’ does not describe modern reality.
 Instead, the old 3rd World is using technology to leapfrog past the former masters, using digital tools in ways that are possible only in unregulated markets.
 Yes, they depend on technology invented elsewhere, but we won’t switch the networks off, even if we could.
 Why?
 Because there is no more we and them.
 It’s only us now.

 Hundreds ifs, and buts, odds and details come to mind, yet they all crumble under analysis and the force of time, the eternal winner.
-Our digital future is inevitable.
+A digital future is inevitable.
 Only a meteor strike could stop the world from turning.
 No pandemics, not global warming, less any politicians can stand in its way for long.
 Some scenarios we fear most, but appear inept to stop, will even hasten progress, terrible as that sounds and will be.
 Ever since one of our ancestors counted beyond his ten fingers, the human future was sealed.

 BUT: How that future will look like depends entirely on us.
 This shall be our topic.